AUTOMATIC1111/stable-diffusion-webui/Features.md

 # 4GB videocard support
 Optimizations for GPUs with low VRAM.
 This should make it possible to generate 512x512 images on videocards with 4GB memory.

-`--lowvram` is a reimplementation of optimization idea from by [basujindal](https://github.com/basujindal/stable-diffusion).
+`--lowvram` is a reimplementation of an optimization idea by [basujindal](https://github.com/basujindal/stable-diffusion).
 Model is separated into modules, and only one module is kept in GPU memory; when another module needs to run, the previous is removed from GPU memory.
 The nature of this optimization makes the processing run slower -- about 10 times slower compared to normal operation on my RTX 3090.

-`--medvram` is another optimization that should reduce VRAM usage significantly by not processing conditional and unconditional denoising in a same batch.
+`--medvram` is another optimization that should reduce VRAM usage significantly by not processing conditional and unconditional denoising in the same batch.

-This implementation of optimization does not require any modification to original Stable Diffusion code.
+This implementation of optimization does not require any modification to the original Stable Diffusion code.

 # Face restoration
 Lets you improve faces in pictures using either GFPGAN or CodeFormer.
 There is a checkbox in every tab to use face restoration,